Kaier33/easy-drawing-board/README.md

 [live example](https://codepen.io/kaierchou/project/editor/AEepEK#)
 or
-git clone this repository and open `example/index.html` in your browser
+git clone this repository then open `example/index.html` in your browser

 ## Usage
 ### Initialize